NREL/HPC/Systems/Swift/running.md

 3. make

 #### Loading the environment
-Loading the environemnt is just a matter of sourcing the file
+Loading the environment is just a matter of sourcing the file

 ```
 source /nopt/nrel/apps/210729a/myenv*